dvdjg/mcp-office/INSTALLATION_AND_API.md

 # Installation & API Documentation

-Get the **Office MCP Server** running and explore its RESTful API for automating Word, Excel, PowerPoint, and more.
-This guide covers setup, configuration, and detailed API endpoints.
+The **Office MCP Server** provides a powerful RESTful API for automating Microsoft Office applications (Word, Excel, PowerPoint) and manipulating Office document files (.docx, .xlsx, .pptx).
+This server employs a dual approach for document handling:

+1.  **COM (Component Object Model) Automation:** Utilized when the server operates locally and needs to interact with documents currently open by the user, or to create/edit local documents in a shared editing context.
+This allows for deep integration with the Office applications themselves.
+2.  **Direct File Manipulation (JavaScript/TypeScript Libraries):** Used for most other operations, including creating, reading, and editing Office documents by parsing or generating the files directly.
+This approach is platform-independent and does not require Office to be installed on the server for many tasks.
+Libraries such as [`docx`](https://www.npmjs.com/package/docx) for Word document generation, [`exceljs`](https://www.npmjs.com/package/exceljs) or [`xlsx`](https://www.npmjs.com/package/xlsx) for Excel file handling, and [`PptxGenJS`](https://github.com/gitbrent/PptxGenJS) for PowerPoint presentation creation are leveraged for this purpose, as detailed in our [office_library_analysis.md](office_library_analysis.md:0).

+This guide covers setup, configuration, and detailed API endpoints for leveraging these capabilities.

 ## Table of Contents
 - [Installation](#installation)